 We are lucky we live in a world with such great resources at our fingertips to help us have these essential conversations with our children.
 I encourage you to find resources that resonate with you.

 When we bring these issues to our children, they are more able to have these conversations with their peers and hopefully also stand up and speak up as they become empowered.

-The wonderful thing about Hand in Hand and Parenting By Connection is that it is rooted in empathy and when you have empathy you have a strong desire to fight for what is right and good.
+The wonderful thing about the Hand in Hand Parenting Approach is that it is rooted in empathy and when you have empathy you have a strong desire to fight for what is right and good.
 I believe that you, good parent, believe in equality and in passing on this value to your children.

 This is important work that needs to be done and I thank you from my family to yours for doing it.

 I also want to honour, acknowledge and hold in deep tenderness those who do not have any of these choices.
 I recognise the privilege that comes in seeking out how to do this work instead of just having to live in the pain of these realities.